ForbesLindesay/atdatabases/docs/pg-typed.md

 }
 ```

-You can often avoid using the `and` helper by simply duplicating some fields in the query:
+You can often avoid using the `and` helper by simply duplicating some columns in the query:

 ```typescript
 import {or, greaterThan} from '@databases/pg-typed';